-Imagine this scenario: you quickly pick up a cutting board from a big box retailer on your way home from work.
+Imagine this scenario: you quickly pick up a cutting board from an omni-channel big box retailer on your way home from work.
 A few days later you’re looking at kitchen supplies on Amazon and realize the same cutting board you purchased a few days ago is on Amazon.
 The Amazon cutting board makes a more lasting impression because of it’s high quality photos, detailed product information, and solid customer reviews.
 The cutting board you picked up from the retailer didn’t make as big of an impression because it’s one brand among many, and in fact, you didn’t remember the brand name at all.

 This scenario is a common occurrence happening between eCommerce vs. brick-and-mortar shoppers. eCommerce retailers have adopted the brick and mortar style of creating an experience for their shoppers online, while brick and mortar retailers have started selling online and offering online-specific strategies like picking orders up in-store.

 Altogether, the trend in stores is to provide an experience.
 The news will show that retail is struggling and all the malls are closing, but there are also lots of statistics about stores opening as well.
 In the long run, the winners will be the ones who adopt an omni-channel retailing strategy.
 In this post we’ll discover why omni-channel sellers need to create an emotional connection both online and off.

 If you’re a retailer who has found great success online, but not so much in-store, you need to create a reason for people to visit you in person.
 Set up your store like a showroom.
 Make it an inviting atmosphere where customers can talk to you one-on-one about your latest products.
 You could even host events and offer in-store exclusives customers cannot get online.
 Creating incentives like this is a great way to create loyal customers.